 Why Millennials Don’t Want To Be Your Friend

-The big, underlying issue is that millennials have until now regarded social media as personal – and the workplace as professional.
+The underlying issue is that millennials have, until now, regarded social media as personal – and the workplace as professional.

 Recreating The Social Intranet Experience For All